witt3rd/blog/2015-01/linked-data/main.md

   private def nonBlank: Rule1[Line] = rule { (comment | triple) ~ EOI }
 ~~~~

-Note that I am now using explicit typing.
+Note that we are now using explicit typing.
 This isn't strictly necessary, but it helps to make clear what is flowing between the various parsers.

 For a blank line, we have a rule which is looking for 0+ whitespace characters followed by the end-of-input (EOI), at which point we push a new `Blank` object onto the stack.